Aber-TB/AMBoP/README.md

-# AMBoP
-Aberystwyth M.Bovis Pipeline
+# The Centre of Excellence for Bovine Tuberculosis (CBTB) - Aberystwyth M.Bovis Pipeline (AMBoP)